 For the full list of Open House Worldwide members visit the dedicated website

 Open House London is London’s independent contribution to the European Heritage Days initiative which takes place across 48 countries.
 For details of events across the UK in September for Heritage Open Days visit www.heritageopendays.org.uk

 Q. How can I get my building or event involved in Open House?

 A. The majority of the programme is compiled with our own research, and sometimes suggestions for inclusion are made to us which we are then able to consider on their individual merits.
 The criteria for inclusion in the Open House event are architectural merit, and buildings/areas of buildings that are not usually accessible to the general public.
-If you are a building owner or organisation representative please click here for more information on participating in the event.
-If you are an architect and would like to include a project in the event please click here.
+If you are a building owner or organisation representative, or an architect with a project you would like to showcase, please click here for more information on participating in the event.

 Q. How can I get involved as a volunteer?

 A. The Open House event requires stewards and guides to help at participating buildings, and in return volunteers receive a badge that lets them jump queues at buildings.
 To register you interest and to receive more information please send an email to email@example.com stating your name, email address and telephone number.